campaignmonitor/forms-for-campaign-monitor/readme.txt

 7. Easy to add a new form.
 Just select the form type, choose the Campaign Monitor List where  data will be collected, and you are done.

 == Changelog ==
+= 2.8.18 =
+* Support for Wordpress 6.8
+* Fix a legacy bug where the slideout form occasionally failed to respond/pop up when click subscribe btn

 = 2.8.17 =
 * Fix Minor issue